pludoni/ba_upload/README.md

-# Bundesagentur fuer Arbeit upload
+# Bundesagentur für Arbeit upload gem

 [![Gem Version](https://badge.fury.io/rb/ba_upload.svg)](https://badge.fury.io/rb/ba_upload)

 This is a Ruby Gem that aids to simplify interaction with the API of the Arbeitsagentur of Germany.

-Since early 2016 Arbeitsagentur switched to a HTTPS client certificate (hrbaxml.arbeitsagentur.de) instead their beloved FTP upload tool.
-The OpenSSL library helps to convert that cert to a format Mechanize/curl can understand.

 ## Installation